polymath-ai/polymath-ai/README.md

 where `${package}` is the name of the package to be added.

-To add one package in the monorepo as a dependency on another, run:
+:three: To add one package in the monorepo as a dependency on another, run:

 ```bash
 npm install @polymath-ai/${dependency} -w ./packages/${package}